mdingena/att-voodoo/README.md

 <details>
 <summary>🕹️ Guide for players</summary>

-🚧 Details unknown yet.
+🚧 Installation details unknown yet.
 Stay tuned for future updates.

+See [Casting spells](#-casting-spells) for details on how to use Voodoo magic.

 </details>